-In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, both of the following two elements:
+In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, each of the following three elements:

-- That on or about (date), in the County of (County), the defendant, (defendant's name), operated a motor vehicle; and - 2.
-That the defendant did so when he/she had .08 of one per centum or more by weight of alcohol in his/her blood, as shown by a chemical analysis of such person's blood, breath, urine or saliva.
+- 1. That on or about (date), in the County of (County), the defendant, (defendant's name), operated a motor vehicle; - 2.
+That the defendant did so while he/she had .08 of one per centum or more by weight of alcohol in his/her blood as shown by chemical analysis of his/her blood, breath, urine or saliva; and - 3.
+That the defendant did so while a child who was fifteen years of age or less was a passenger in that motor vehicle.

-If you find the People have proven beyond a reasonable doubt both of those elements, you must find the defendant guilty of this crime.
+If you find that the People have proven beyond a reasonable doubt each of those elements, you must find the defendant guilty of this crime.

-If you find the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of this crime.
+If you find that the People have not proven beyond a reasonable doubt any one or more of those elements, you must find the defendant not guilty of this crime.